VERU Funding 2020 - 2021

 Main VERU Fund

-Police and Crime Commissioner, Kathryn Holloway, is opening up her second fund for community projects aimed at tackling gang crime and knife carrying, after the Home Office agreed pay for the county’s Violence and Exploitation Reduction Unit (VERU) once more.
+Bedfordshire's Police and Crime Commissioner, Kathryn Holloway, opened her second fund (22 May) for community projects aimed at tackling gang crime and knife carrying, after the Home Office agreed to pay for the county’s Violence and Exploitation Reduction Unit (VERU) once more.

-A specific project will be carrying out education and skills training in prisons, with further funding allocated to the county’s Community Safety Partnerships and youth offending services.
+A specific project will be carrying out education and skills training in prisons, while further funding has been allocated to the county’s Community Safety Partnerships and youth offending services.

 The Office of the Police and Crime Commissioner has launched a project to improve certain locations for young people.
 The OPCC has won a small amount of funding from Central Government that can be used for suitable projects.